hmontero1205/pygrader/README.md

 positional arguments:
-  hw                    homework # to grade student               the name of student/group to grade
+  hw                    homework # to grade submitter             the name of student/group to grade

 optional arguments:
   -h, --help            show this help message and exit